-The Concentration in Integrative Physiology and Pharmacology is an integrated course of study under the direction of the Integrative Physiology and Pharmacology program as the sponsoring program.
-This concentration embraces the principles of pharmacology, and systems physiology and pharmacology, a unique educational experience that can enhance the program of MS students seeking application to medical school, MS or PhD students in non-biological (e.g., physical) sciences who plan to seek employment in the pharmaceutical or biotech industries, or MS or PhD students in a variety of biomedical programs who plan careers in the innovation or science support structures of academic or commercial organizations.
-The Integrative Physiology and Pharmacology Concentration will not involve teaching faculty that are outside the IPP graduate program.
+The Concentration in Integrative Physiology and Pharmacology is an integrated course of study under the sponsorship and direction of the Integrative Physiology and Pharmacology program.
+This concentration embraces the principles of pharmacology, and systems physiology and pharmacology, a unique educational experience that can enhance the program of MS students seeking application to medical school, MS or PhD students in non-biological (e.g., physical) sciences who plan to seek employment in the pharmaceutical or biotech industries, or MS students in a variety of biomedical programs who plan careers in the innovation or science support structures of academic or commercial organizations.
+The Concentration in Integrative Physiology and Pharmacology will not involve teaching faculty that are outside the IPP graduate program.

-The concentration requires a minimum of 9 semester hours of IPP Graduate Program coursework, selected from the following courses:
+The concentration requires a minimum of 9 credit hours of IPP Graduate Program coursework, selected from the following courses: